phusion/passenger/src/cxx_supportlib/ConfigKit/IN_PRACTICE.md

     {
         const Schema &schema = static_cast<const Schema &>(config.getSchema());

+        // We first merge updates into Downloader's own new config store. req.config.reset(new ConfigKit::Store(config, updates, errors));

-        // We need to call prepareConfigChange() on our subcomponents.
+        // Next, we call prepareConfigChange() on our subcomponents,
+        // passing it the effective values from Downloader's config store.
         // ConfigKit provides a utility method for doing that.
         //
         // This utility method takes a translator and takes care of